csfeeser/k8s/ckad_tips.md

     - https://kubernetes.io/docs/concepts/cluster-administration/logging/#streaming-sidecar-container
 0. For Network Policies, you WILL be expected to write a policy that allows specific rules for ingress/egress.
 Make sure you study the manifest in the documentation.
 You can edit it to match any policy you'll be expected to write!
     - https://kubernetes.io/docs/concepts/services-networking/network-policies/#networkpolicy-resource
 0. You actually get TWO attempts at the CKAD exam!
 If you fail the first time, try to figure out what you did wrong and then retake it.
-HOT TIP: the questions will be the same the second time you take the exam!
+From what I've witnessed and heard from others, much of the questions will be the same the second time you take the exam!

 ## EXAMPLE QUESTIONS